BuddyButler15/Hello-world/README.md

 ## Description

-** Located in this code is my Rhetoric Speech I crafted Freshman Year of College
+** Attached to this repository is my Rhetoric Speech I crafted Freshman Year of College
 ---